aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 # Use the Aptos REST Read API

-If you provide blockchain services to your customers and wish to add the Aptos blockchain to your platform, then this guide is for you.
-This guide will walk you through all you need to integrate the Aptos blockchain into your platform.
+If you provide blockchain services to your customers and wish to employ the Aptos API, then this guide is for you.
+This guide will walk you through all you need to integrate the Aptos blockchain into your platform with the Aptos API.

 :::tip
-Before starting in this guide, it might be beneficial to read the [System Integrators Guide](/guides/system-integrators-guide).
+Also see the [System Integrators Guide](./system-integrators-guide.md) for a thorough walkthrough of Aptos integration.
 :::

 ## Viewing current and historical state